dgokcin/game-leaderboard/README.md

 - You can get the leaderboard from http://178.62.26.184/leaderboard
 - You can update a users score by posting to http://178.62.26.184/score/submit following the syntax in [this document](https://github.com/dgokcin/gjg-backend-challenge/blob/master/doc/gjg-backend-coding-challenge.pdf)

+### Notes:
+- GitHub Actions are used for automatically running pytests and deploying to DockerHub.
 ### Future Work:
-- The response time might be improved if more powerful droplets are used.
+- Although there are multiple worker nodes, the response time could be improved if more powerful droplets are used.